-We continue to have good working environment to our employees, among other things flexible working conditions in relation to illness, parental leave or other family or life circumstances.
+We continue to have a goal of offering a good working environment to our employees, among other things flexible working conditions in relation to illness, parental leave or other family or life circumstances.
 We also require that our partners comply to our social responsibility requirements.

 We are aware that part of our risks could be found in our value chain.
-Therefore, we have continued to work exclusively to engage suppliers to live up to our values and requirements for adherence to an internationally recognized code of conduct such as the UN Global Compact and amfori BSCI.
+Therefore, we have continued to work exclusively to engage suppliers who live up to our values and requirements for adherence to an internationally recognized code of conduct such as the UN Global Compact and amfori BSCI.